Lujun995/lujun995.github.io/_posts/2021-10-25-Dashboard.md

 **Solution**:

 Here I visualize the tables [Doctorate recipients from U.S. colleges and
-universities: 1958–2017](https://ncses.nsf.gov/pubs/nsf19301/assets/data/tables/sed17-sr-tab001.xlsx) and [Doctorate-granting institutions, by state or location and major science and engineering fields of study: 2017](https://ncses.nsf.gov/pubs/nsf19301/assets/data/tables/sed17-sr-tab007.xlsx) to illustrate the overall tendencies of Doctoral recipients over years and accross different institutes in the U.S.
+universities: 1958–2017](https://ncses.nsf.gov/pubs/nsf19301/assets/data/tables/sed17-sr-tab001.xlsx) and [Doctorate-granting institutions, by state or location and major science and engineering fields of study: 2017](https://ncses.nsf.gov/pubs/nsf19301/assets/data/tables/sed17-sr-tab007.xlsx) to illustrate the overall tendencies of Doctoral recipients over years and across different institutes in the U.S.

 To achieve the desired outcomes, we need first to set up a local Python environment for our app.
-Here I use [Anaconda3](https://www.anaconda.com/products/individual), which is a collection of Python packages for scientific programming, and it facilitate our package management.
+Here I use [Anaconda3](https://www.anaconda.com/products/individual), which is a collection of Python packages for scientific programming, and it facilitates our package management.
 After the installation, we use the Spyder IDE in the Anaconda Navigator.
-Spyder IDE is a IPython development environment provide many handy interfaces of, for example, editing, variable exploration and project management.
+Spyder IDE is an IPython development environment that provides many handy interfaces of, for example, editing, variable exploration and project management.

 ![Spyder_IDE](/assets/img/Spyder_IDE.png){: .mx-auto.d-block :}

 ![Spyder_IDE2](/assets/img/Spyder_IDE2.png){: .mx-auto.d-block :}

-To set up our dashboard, we need several libraries including `pandas`, `plotly.express`, `dash` and `dash_bootstrap_components`. `pandas` is a library focusing on dataset management, `plotly.express` can plot fancy figures, `dash` is used to render a website for our contents and make the figures interactive, and `dash_bootstrap_components` can provide intergated themes for `dash`.
+To set up our dashboard, we need several libraries including `pandas`, `plotly.express`, `dash` and `dash_bootstrap_components`. `pandas` is a library focusing on dataset management, `plotly.express` can plot fancy figures, `dash` is used to render a website for our contents and make the figures interactive, and `dash_bootstrap_components` can provide integrated themes for `dash`.

 {% highlight python %}
 #Initialization